hzlmy2002/konla/webReport/webReport/content/en/docs/research/pdf2text.md

 **Tika Summary**

 Pros of Tika:
-* quite accurate, successfully recognises text in .pdf and parses it correctly in most situations
+* Quite accurate, successfully recognises text in PDF and parses it correctly in most situations

 Cons of Tika:
-* medium speed
+* Medium speed
-* the need to connect to the server
+* The need to connect to the server
-* dependent on Java Runtime
+* Dependent on Java Runtime

-### Optical Image Recognition (OCR)
+### Optical Character Recognition (OCR)
-Another approach to extracting text from a research paper is to use **OCR**, which stands for **Optical Image Recognition**.
+Another approach to extracting text from a research paper is to use **OCR**, which stands for **Optical Character Recognition**.
 This method looks for characters in the image and generates the content of the paper.
-Each page of the .pdf file must be converted into an image before applying OCR.
-Using this method can aid researchers who have images of written research papers instead of .pdf files; however this is very uncommon and should not outweigh the most important factor such as pdf-to-text conversion performance.
+Each page of the PDF file must be converted into an image before applying OCR.
+Using this method can aid researchers who have scanned images of research papers instead of PDF files; however, this is a very slow and inaccurate method of text extraction.

 **Experimental Usage**

-Firstly, we used Python **pdf2image** library to convert .pdf into images.
+Firstly, we used Python **pdf2image** library to convert PDF into images.
 The pdf2image method `convert_from_path` takes in a path where the file is located and returns a PIL Image object representing an image of the page of this file.

 ```python
 from pdf2image import convert_from_path